 What Good Markets Are Good ForTowards a Moral Justification of Free Markets

-About the ‘Good Markets’ Research Project
+The ‘Good Markets’ Research Project – Introduction

 societies with free-market economies flourish because and in so far as the key market actors (states, businesses and individuals) respect morality, and act virtuously

 The project received funding from the Templeton World Charity Foundation.
-Project description